W-symmetry, topological vertex and affine Yangian: Representations of

 satisfy linear recurrence relation with constant coefficients

 Characteristic equation of this difference equation has roots

 This means that there are $6$ states such that

-Already at this point there is a structure that is clearly starting to emerge, but proceeding to higher levels becomes more difficult.
-The main problem is the fact that relations (Y1) and (Y6) should be used to express vectors of the form $e_j e_k e_l \ket{0}$ in terms of a chosen basis, for example $e_j e_0 e_0 \ket{0}, 0 \leq j \leq 5$, but the form of these relations does not let us do this in a simple way like for instance in the case of a Lie algebra - we don't have an analogue of Poincar\'{e}-Birkhoff-Witt theorem for $\mathcal{Y}^+$.
+Already at this point there is a structure that is clearly starting to emerge, but proceeding to higher levels in this way becomes difficult.
+One of the problems is the fact that the relations (Y1) and (Y6) should be used to express the vectors of the form $e_j e_k e_l \ket{0}$ in terms of a chosen basis, but the form of these relations does not let us do this in a simple and canonical way like for instance in the case of a Lie algebra - at the current stage we don't have an analogue of Poincar\'{e}-Birkhoff-Witt theorem for $\mathcal{Y}^+$.

-But we will see that what we found here generalizes to the full vacuum representation: there is a basis of the representation space given by plane partitions.
-The generating function $\psi(u)$ is diagonal in this basis.
-Operators $e_j$ act by adding a single box while $f_j$ remove a box, the dependence on spin index $j$ is only through the coordinate of the affected box.
+But we will see that what we found here generalizes to the full vacuum representation: there is a basis of the representation space given by the plane partitions.
+The generating function $\psi(u)$ is diagonal and explicitly diagonalizable in this basis.
+The generators $e_j$ act by adding a single box while $f_j$ act by remove a box.
+The dependence on the spin index $j$ will involve combinatorial information obtained from the given plane partition.
 Finally, the Shapovalov form will be diagonal in this basis.

 \paragraph{Notation - plane partitions}